Women with new baby snuggling together.

 Do home insurance binders expire?

-What’s the difference between an insurance binder and a declarations page?
+What’s the difference between an insurance binder and a certificate of insurance (COI)?

 An insurance binder is temporary proof of coverage and evidence of the insurance policy.
 The provider can issue a binder when proof of insurance is needed.

-A declarations page or certificate of insurance is a summary of your homeowners insurance policy details and proof of insurance.
-The policy is generally officially issued after the underwriting process is complete, replacing the binder.
+A certificate of insurance (COI), also called a declarations page, is a summary of your homeowners insurance policy details and proof of insurance.
+The policy is generally officially issued after the underwriting process is complete, replacing the insurance binder.

 The Bottom Line: Why A Homeowners Insurance Binder Is Important

 While it’s super easy to put something like a home insurance binder at the end of the list when you’re purchasing a new home, you shouldn’t.
-It’s essential to have your binder in order or to already have an active policy when you’re trying to close on your home to protect yourself.
+It’s essential to have your binder or to already have an active policy when you’re closing on your new home.

 Feeling more prepared for the home buying process?
-Get started today with an approval from Rocket Mortgage®.
+Secure your mortgage approval today with Rocket Mortgage®.